rgoshen/DrawItOrLoseIt/README.md

 # Draw It or Lose It - Web-Based Game Application

+> Team-based drawing game reimagined for the web—built with Java 11
+> and clean code principles.
+> **Developed for SNHU CS 230: Operating Platforms**

-This project is a Java 11-based implementation of the game _Draw It or Lose It_, originally developed as an Android app and now reimagined for a web-based, multi-platform environment.
+This project is an implementation of the game _Draw It or Lose It_, originally developed as an Android app.
+It is now reimagined for a web-based, multi-platform environment.

 ## 🧩 Project Overview

 _Draw It or Lose It_ is a drawing-based guessing game where teams compete to solve puzzles.
 The application supports:

 - Multiple teams
 - Multiple players per team